-Employees are responsible for becoming familiar with safety procedures and programs, observing them at all times.
-Any employee who notes safety problems, or has safety concerns, is required to inform District Management as soon as possible.
+Employees are responsible for becoming familiar with safety procedures and policies, observing them at all times.
+Any employee who notes safety problems, or has safety concerns, is required to inform District Management immediately.

 A. Fires and Emergencies

 The District has an emergency procedure to follow in the event of fire or disaster.
 Exits, fire extinguishers, and first-aid kits are located throughout the District facilities.
 Exits and areas around the fire extinguishers must be kept clear at all times.